cborchert/5sg/readme.md

 ### Small files and partial hydration

-All generated html is feather-weight with no javascript unless needed.
+All generated html is feather-weight and the client loads no javascript unless needed.

 All images are processed to use modern formats where possible.